Welcome to the Cardinal Cerretti Chapel, in the grounds of St Patrick’s Estate, Manly.

 - Photography (still and video) is permitted but the photographer should be warned not to intrude into the ceremony.
 As a courtesy the photographer should liaise with the Celebrating Catholic Priest or Deacon who will have the final decision on how photography will be conducted.

 - Moderate use of the grounds for photographs is permitted in the immediate vicinity of the Chapel before and after the wedding.
 Couples are asked to be punctual and to ensure they vacate the grounds at least 15 minutes before the commencement of any other wedding as a courtesy to the other couple.

-- A pipe organ is available in the Chapel.
-The organ is played by an organist contracted to the Archdiocese and is not available for general play by the public.
-Requests to play the organ by other than the contracted organist will only be entertained in exceptional circumstances.
+- A pipe organ is available in the Chapel, however experience in the use of church organs is preferred and the Archdiocese will require to review the experience of proposed organists.
 Music played in the Chapel should invariably be live performance and strictly in accordance with the liturgy and also acknowledging the sacred nature of the Chapel.
-Decisions in relation to the appropriateness of the music to be played will be determined by the Chapel Organist.

 - The Chapel is an historical heritage-listed building.
 The upkeep of the Chapel depends entirely on the generosity of those who use it.
 The cost of maintenance, insurance and employment of staff is significant.
 Other than for religious services intending users will be asked to make a suitable contribution to help offset some of these fixed costs.
 The amount of the contribution is always negotiable depending on the nature of the proposed use, and the circumstances of those involved.
 This can be discussed with the Chapel Manager.